-An Overview of Tri-Party Leases and the RMC
+An Overview of the Company Structure

 Historically there used to be only two parties to a lease: the leaseholder and the freeholder, but being a freeholder in the 1980’s had lost much of its attraction due to the ever-increasing rights of leaseholders.
 So, in yet another game of ‘cat and mouse’, freeholders created the tri-partite (tri-party) lease consisting of the freeholder, the leaseholder and the resident management company which is itself comprised of leaseholders.
 This type of lease is the most commonly used by developers of new builds today and the the main purpose of the company is to manage and maintain the common areas of the building on behalf of the freeholder (in other words, any areas that do not belong to each leaseholder).
 The idea is to give leaseholders the feeling that they are more in charge of how their buildings are managed.
 However, the developers/freeholders carry out minimal duties such as collecting ground rent (their investment income) and placing buildings insurance (where they make money on commissions).
-They leave the RMC to deal with the more complex and time-consuming elements such as service charge collection (under which the demands have to comply with statutory requirements), nuisance leaseholders, those who have breached their lease covenants and takig legal action to rectify those breaches.
+They leave the RMC to deal with the more complex and time-consuming elements such as service charge collection (under which the demands have to comply with statutory requirements), nuisance leaseholders, those who have breached their lease covenants and taking legal action to rectify those breaches.

 If the RMC is party to the original lease then it’s obligations are expressly set out according to the lease terms, which makes a contract between itself and the freeholder unnecessary.
 This is because its contractual rights lie directly with the leaseholders.